pamebengloff/react-projects/README.md

 # react-projects
-A repo for all the mini projects
+A repo for the apprentice program